Frequently Asked Questions

 If you are unable to ride to a Rest Stop, there will be SAG vehicles patrolling the route to pick you up.
 If you are unable to ride, move off the road and wait along the shoulder of the road until a marshall or support vehicle comes by, they will be on the lookout for stopped cyclists – to signal a SAG wagon or support vehicle, hold both arms in the air with a “Thumbs down”.
 If you are riding and you see a cyclist on the side of the road who asks for help, if you can do so safely, stop and assist them, if not report to a SAG wagon or Rest Stop Volunteer that you saw a stopped cyclist and their approximate location.
 You can also call the number printed on your wrist band to request assistance.

-I never rode in a large group before.
+I have never participated in a large group ride before.
 What do I have to be concerned about?

 Group riding is faster as you save about 30% energy in a draft.
 When riding in a group you need to pay extra attention to the riders around you and signal your intentions at all times.
 It takes skill to get used to riding closely behind someone else's wheel.
+Most importantly, do not overlap the wheel of the rider in front of you, do not make and sudden, unannounced speed or direction changes - if you happen to miss a turn, rather than suddenly swerve back, call out that you missed a turn and are slowing down. then safely re-trace back to the route.
 If you live in the area, you can take advantage of our free training rides for registered participants and practice group riding.

 I signed up for Gran Fondo NJ, if I don't feel up to it, can I just ride the Medio Fondo?

 Yes.
 You can decide until as late as the turn off to the Medio Fondo at Mile 33, which course you want to do.
 Your results will automatically be adjusted to the event which you completed.